Kudo-Archi/plugin-kudo/README.md

 ```
 BASE_COVENANT_NFT_ADDR: The address of the CovenantNFT contract on Base
-DEFAULT_EVM_CHAIN: The default EVM chain to use, defaults to 'base'
 KUDO_LOOP_INTERVAL_SECONDS: The interval in seconds for the Kudo loop, defaults to 300 seconds
-MIN_COVENANT_NFT_ID: The minimum Covenant NFT ID to use, defaults to 0
 ```

 ## How to See This Demo in Action: